 What Does a D/s Relationship Look Like?

-For the most part, a D/s relationship is going to look like any other relationship from the outside.
-I'd have to say, being in a power exchange relationship for over a decade now, that we've never received weird looks when out in public and it's not obvious that he's in charge just by looking at us.
-But for those people in the know, it's quite clear how our relationship works.
-If you are new to power exchange you might not even catch these small details and that's okay because your relationship may look nothing like KnyghtMare's and mine.
-But, hey, if you had to pick out the little things that identify us as a power exchange relationship, what might those be?
+I’ve been in a power exchange relationship for almost two decades, and we've never received weird looks when out in public unless we were just a little too heavy with the public displays of affection, and it's not apparent that he's in charge just by looking at us.
+But it's quite clear how our relationship works for those in the know.
+If you are new to power exchange, you might not even catch these small details, and that's okay because your relationship may look different from KnyghtMare's and mine.
+But, if you had to pick out the little things we've nurtured that identify us as a power exchange relationship, what might those be?

+While you may see these things as part of a power exchange dynamic, they could also be described as showing courtesy, respect, and love between partners.
+And we like it that way.
 Will your relationship look like this?
 Maybe.
 Maybe not.
-As I said above, we've slowly customized our relationship for over 10 years.
+As I said above, we've slowly customized our relationship over the years.
 It didn't all start out like this from the onset.
-But the point in our relationship is that I serve him and his needs and in return, I get love, affection, pride and a sense of accomplishment.
+But the point in our relationship is that I serve him and his needs, and in return, I get love, affection, pride, and a sense of accomplishment.
 Not to mention we are husband and wife and intense lovers.

-The important thing to note about D/s relationships is that when you are both "on," meaning if this is a bedroom-only relationship it only happens there, or if this is full-time you will likely both be in your role all the time, that these roles do not shift.
-You are submissive, you submit.
-They are Dominant, they are in charge- nowhere does that fluctuate during the agreed upon timeframe.
-Other than this key ingredient, your D/s relationship may look similar or very different to mine.
-As long as you submit and your partner is in charge then a D/s exchange is happening.
+The vital thing to note about D/s relationships is that when you are both "on," these roles do not shift.
+You are submissive; you submit.
+They are Dominant; they are in charge- nowhere does that fluctuate during the agreed-upon timeframe.
+Besides this key ingredient, your D/s relationship may look similar or significantly different from mine.
+As long as you submit and your partner is in charge, then a D/s exchange is happening.

 What Does a D/s Relationship Need to Work?